Exabyte-io/documentation/README.md

 python translate.py -t 100
 ```

 See script source for options.

-#### Notes

-Regular Expressions for renaming image links in WebStorm:
+Use the below regex to fix image links in WebStorm once translation is done:

 ```regexp
 / images / (\w+) /    <- contains a space as the final character